hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/txn_family_tutorial.rst

 Prerequisites
 =============

-This tutorial assumes that you have gone through the primary Sawtooth Lake :doc:`tutorial` and are familiar with the concepts introduced there.
+This tutorial assumes that you have gone through :doc:`getting_started` and are familiar with the concepts introduced there.

 Prior to going through this tutorial, you should have a working vagrant environment running to which you can login.
-Specific setup instructions are available in the :doc:`tutorial`.
+Specific setup instructions are available in :doc:`getting_started`.

 The Transaction Processor
 =========================